Backup Error 0x80070002

 What is Backup Error 0x80070002?

-Once you’re done backing up files through the Windows Backup program on a system running Windows 7, you see a notification which pops up with a message that reads something like:
+Error 0x80070002 shows once you’re done backing up files through the Windows Backup program on a system running Windows 7, you see a notification that pops up with a message that reads something like:

 “Check your backup results.